-Dyke Williams, co-founder and president of the Minneapolis company Country Ways, is more optimistic.
+Dyke Williams, co-founder, and president of the Minneapolis company Country Ways is more optimistic.
 “We are determined to see it go ahead,” Williams told Snowshoe Magazine.
-Country Ways is the main company in the world selling snowshoe kits, and Williams points out how easy it is to show people how to make their own traditional snowshoes.
+Country Ways is the main company in the world selling snowshoe kits.
+Williams points out how easy it is to show people how to make their own traditional snowshoes.

 The latest threat to traditional snowshoes is a bug.
-Around the year 2002, a beetle called the emerald ash borer arrived in North America from Asia, and since then across much of the United States and Canada tens of millions of ash trees have died.
+Around the year 2002, a beetle called the emerald ash borer arrived in North America from Asia.
+Since then across much of the United States and Canada tens of millions of ash trees have died.

 “We do know how to laminate wood that is stronger and lighter than ash,” Williams says.
 “Ash is best, and it’s less fuss than laminate, but if the borer beetle becomes an issue, we have another option.”